ismail-sk/patiweather/README.md

 # Weather APP
 ## What this that?
-This webapp is aweather forecast application for Turkey area.
+This webapp is a weather forecast application for Turkey area.
 This project was builded by me for my practicality exercise.

 [This a patika homework.](https://app.patika.dev/courses/react/odev3)